 “Our MBA helped us to focus on what is the key thing we deliver of value,” Myles continues.
 “That is the contractual arrangements, and this risk model will help deliver that in a robust and innovative way.”

 Click here for more information on our Recovery Innovation Fund.

-Visit The Kent MBA for more on our course.
+Visit our MBA page for more on our course.

 See Construction Contract Specialists – CCM Construction Management Ltd (ccmconstructionmanagement.com) for more information on Mark and Myles’ business.